Need Help?

 Student Code of Conduct

-All members of California College of the Arts (CCA) community have a strong responsibility to protect and maintain an academic climate in which the fundamental freedom to learn can be enjoyed by all.
+All students of the California College of the Arts (CCA) community have a strong responsibility to protect and maintain an academic climate in which the fundamental freedom to learn can be enjoyed by all.

-(Note: the scope of this policy is not limited to those behaviors that occur on college property.
-For conduct that is sexual or gender-related, the Policy for Protection of Students From Sexual Misconduct must be used.)
+(Note: the scope of this policy is not limited to those behaviors that occur on college property)

-For further information, please contact the associate vice president for student affairs & dean of students or the assistant dean of students for conduct & case managment:
+For further information, please contact the associate vice president for student affairs & dean of students or the assistant dean of students management:

 Jeannine Szamreta, Associate Vice President for Student Affairs/Dean of Students